• Skip to primary navigation

 Lemon poopy seed madeleines: Pin with text.

-Lemon poppy seed madeleines are a delicious twist on traditional French madeleines and a classic combination of flavors and textures.
-Indeed, nothing will ever beat this timeless madeleine recipe, perfect for making every day and on holidays.
+Quick Summary: Lemon poppy seed madeleines are a delicious twist on traditional French madeleines and a classic combination of flavors and textures.
+Truly, nothing will ever beat this timeless madeleine recipe, perfect for making every day and on holidays.

 A batch of baked lemon and poppy seed madeleines on a silicone mold